Access the Command Line

 [student@workstation ~]$

-Unfinished Commands
+Unfinished Command

 [student@workstation ~]$ echo "Hello World